neoclide/coc-tsserver/Readme.md

 **Note:** if you're using WSL, copy you project files from mounted dirs to linux home otherwise tsserver will not work properly.

+**Important note:** from v2.0.0, tsserver module resolved first from global configuration `tsserver.tsdk` and use bundled module when not found, if `tsserver.useLocalTsdk` is enabled in workspace folder configuration, typescript module inside current workspace folder would be used when exists.

 ## Install

 In your vim/neovim, run command: